Skip to Main Content

 Planning Your Visit: Practical Notes for the Vesey Street Location

 The 200 Vesey Street address puts Dos Toros inside the Brookfield Place development, accessible from the World Financial Center and within a short walk of Fulton Center and the Oculus transit hub.
 For visitors already in the area, that convenience is the primary logistical argument.
-The format requires no reservation and no advance planning, which places it at the opposite end of the booking discipline required for, say, a table at Smyth in Chicago or Addison in San Diego.
+The restaurant is casual, walk-in friendly, and averages about $15 per person.
 Walk-in ordering at the counter is the model, with peak-hour waits during the midday window likely to reflect the density of the surrounding office population.

-Internationally, the distance between a neighbourhood taqueria and a room like Atelier Moessmer Norbert Niederkofler in Brunico or Dal Pescatore in Runate is not just price but the entire logic of what a meal is for.
+The distance between a neighbourhood taqueria and a room like Atelier Moessmer Norbert Niederkofler in Brunico or Dal Pescatore in Runate is not just price but the entire logic of what a meal is for.
 Dos Toros answers a specific, practical question about where to eat in lower Manhattan on a compressed schedule.
-That is a useful answer, even if it is not a particularly dramatic one.

 At-a-Glance Comparison